What Failing At Music Taught Me About Advertising

 Because to everyone else, the measurably effective button-pushing looks like a sociopath trying to lure someone into a white van with vague promises of community or romance.

-To anyone outside the targeted segment it looks like a warning sign written across the sky:
+To anyone outside the targeted segment, it looks like a warning sign written across the sky:

 “Creep Express — Straight to the Desert”.